sheffler/gnustep-rowcol-layout-examples/README.md

 In examples `20-gsvbox-compile-error`, `30-gsvbox-with-decls` and `40-stack-view` the previous functionality is augmented with a "Clear" button to clear the log.
 The button is placed in an HBOX and is arranged with the Log Viewer in a VBOX to demonstrate some simple layout.
 Each of these currently demonstrates some sort of limitation.

-I also investigated `NSGridView`, but didn't get very far with that.
+I also investigated `NSGridView`, but didn't get very far with that, so there is no sample here.

 ## The Hope

 The hope is that by sharing these, the sub-projects with the limitations can be investigated, and workarounds can be shared.
 I'd like to add more examples showing other ways to construct views programmatically in the future.

+Please contribute an example programmatic layout if you can.

 ## The sub-projects